Can Guinea Pigs Eat Cucumber? (How Much is Safe?)

 However, this is easy to fix by feeding a high-quality pellet and offering a healthy balance of different nutrient-rich vegetables.

-Some good vitamin-rich options include collard greens, cilantro, mustard greens, or other leafy greens and herbs.
-Many of these are high in calcium, so cucumber can be a good low calcium food to balance this out.
+Some good vitamin-rich options include collard greens, arugula, mustard greens, or herbs like dill, basil, and cilantro.
+Many of these are high in calcium, so cucumber can be a good low-calcium food to balance this out.

 Like with other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to cucumber.
 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.